brunnedu/BasketXplainer/README.md

 This will help you have a clearer overview of what you are currently doing, track your progress and organise your work among yourselves.
 Moreover it gives us more insights on your progress.

 ## Weekly Summary
-Write here a short summary with weekly progress, including challanges and open questions.\
+Write here a short summary with weekly progress, including challenges and open questions.\
 We will use this to understand what your struggles and where did the weekly effort go to.

+#### Week 11 (13.03.23)
+We had a very helpful discussion with our TA that helped us refining our goals.
+We are working on further refining our idea and are starting to implement the backend of our dashboard.

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\